-Lydia reigned the southwest region of Anatolia in the 8th - 6th century B.C., fighting with Phrygia of the central region.
-Nevertheless, it was conquered by Persia in 546 B.C. and lost her capital Sardis, and later became a Roman territory.
+Lydia reigned the southwest region of Anatolia in the 8th - 6th centuries B.C.E., fighting with Phrygia of the central region.
+Nevertheless, it was conquered by Persia in 546 B.C.E. and lost her capital Sardis, and later became a Roman territory.

-Phlygian Tomb of Midas, Midas Sehri
+Phlygian Tomb of Midas, Midas Şehri

 Phrygian Cave Tombs, Bakshish and Yapuldak

-I found that they were basically carved in the shape of houses with a triangular gabled roof and its developed form, temple-type, like the Midas Tomb.
-In the 8th century B.C. temples in Greece were still built of wood.
-It seems in Phrygia as well that similar wooden temples like these rock-cut tombs might have been built.
+I found that they were basically carved in the shape of houses with a triangular gabled roof, such as the Midas Tomb, or in its developed form, the temple-type.
+In the 8th century B.C.E. temples in Greece were still built of wood.
+It seems that in Phrygia too similar wooden temples like these rock-cut tombs might have been built.

 Temple-type rock tombs of Caria, Kaunos

 The two largest festivals of Islam, 'Eid', are referred to as 'Bayram' in Turkish.
 The festival that marks the end of Ramadan (the period of fasting) is called 'Şeker Bayram', and the festival of sacrifice held in the pilgrimage month is called 'Kurban Bayram'.
 The latter festival coincided with my stay in Turkey this year (2000), falling on March 15-18.
 During the festival, government offices and companies are all closed, and people living in cities go back to their hometowns, just like Japanese people during the 'Bon' festival.
 Long-distance buses, the main Turkish transport, and hotels were all full, and on the 16th, historic sites were also unfortunately closed.